simsol-vn/yii2-multi-lang/README.md

   <?=$form->field($model,'attribute')->widget(MultiLangFieldsWidget::class)->label(false)?>
   ```
 - Available config:
-  - `attributeLabel`: In case you want to use another name for model attribute, default is model's attribute name.
+  - `attributeLabel`: Optional.
+In case you want to use another name for model attribute, default is model's attribute name.
+  - `attributeToSave`: Optional.
+In case you want to save with a different attribute, default is model's attribute.
+Useful when working with custom model.
+  - `attributeToLoad`: Optional.
+In case you want to load saved translation value on edit with a different attribute, default is model's attribute.
+Useful when working with custom model.
-  - `inputType`: Default is text input, available options:
+  - `inputType`: Optional.
+Default is text input, available options:
     - Text Input: MultiLangFieldsWidget::TYPE_TEXT_INPUT
     - Textarea: MultiLangFieldsWidget::TYPE_TEXTAREA